Uncovering the Best Desserts in Bologna

 Where to eat Fiordilatte

-Spoiler: in spring his fiordilatte has asparagus!
+Spoiler: in spring his fiordilatte pairs with asparagus!

 Amerigo